hackclub/the-hacker-zephyr/README.md

 The benefit of Amtrak was the price, and perhaps the easiest to buy tickets for, but the downsides would be that attendees would have to wear masks, wouldn't have their own space, we'd share the space with other Amtrak passengers, and there could be many transfers.
 Additionally, all food would need to be prepackaged & we couldn't serve our own meals.

-The benefit of the full charter was that we'd have our own space we can control, we can serve meals onboard, we could set our own COVID-19 policy (no masks), we could get a bed for everybody, and other things that made a private charter about 1000x better.
+The benefit of the full charter was that we'd have our own space we could control, could serve meals onboard, not have masks, get a bed for everybody, and other things that made a private charter about 1000x better.
 The downside was that private charters are much more expensive & harder to find.
 In the past 2-3 years, a [recent policy change](https://www.bloomberg.com/news/articles/2019-03-25/can-you-buy-your-own-train-here-s-what-it-takes) made it even harder for private charters to operate.
 Many of the private charter owners we talked to went out of business over the past year or so because of the change.

 We decided to go with the best of both worlds: a combination of the two.
 We'd take a bus from Burlington, Vermont to New York City, then Amtrak to Chicago, and then we'd board 3 private cars for the longest segment of the trip: from Chicago to Denver then San Francisco (55 hours).
 This private car ended up being the Superdome, the last of an initial 8 remaining in the US.
 Finally, we'd take Amtrak for the final and shortest leg of the trip, from SF to LA, where we'd end at SpaceX and Venice Beach.